 Conservation Commission meets the fourth Monday of each month at Wallingford Town Hall at 6:30 p.m.

 The Wallingford Conservation Commission members built scenic walking trails at Stone Meadow Park off Waldo Lane and a kayak/canoe launch into Otter Creek off Waldo Lane.
 They created a kiosk with maps detailing trails and they even planted wildflowers that support a healthy bee population.
+During the spring of 2017, the commission installed bee colonies that were fenced off and safely located away from visitors.
 For more news, follow us on our Facebook page by clicking here.

 75 School Street

 Wallingford, VT 05773

 Visit us on Facebook at “Wallingford Conservation Commission”